carter4299/slot_game/README.md

 # slot_game
 3x5 Slot machine
 ## pygame_slot
-A one file python program using pygame to visualize the slot machine. \
+A pygame visualizer, run 'slot_game' with all files in directory. \
 python -> version_info = 3.11.1.final.0
 ## react-flask
 A react js webapp running with a python flask server \